Fighting Disease: Venezuela

 In 2000, Venezuela had three onchocerciasis-endemic areas (North-Central, Northeast, and South) and became the last of the six original endemic countries to begin mass drug administration as part of a Carter Center-sponsored effort to eliminate the disease from the Americas.
 With health education and twice-per-year treatment with Mectizan® (ivermectin, donated by Merck) to at least 85 percent of the approximately 98,500 people at risk for the disease nationwide, two areas, North-Central and Northeast interrupted transmission of onchocerciasis (also known as river blindness).

 Today, the only remaining endemic area in Venezuela is along a remote and difficult-to-access southern area of the country, bordering Brazil.
 The migratory Yanomami people living along this border are exposed to the disease as they travel throughout the Amazon Rainforest.
 Special ongoing efforts are made to provide the Yanomami with the medicine and health education they need to help prevent onset of the disease.

 Click for full view of poster used with

 Onchocerciasis life cycle poster used for health education among the nomadic Yanomami population living in Brazil and Venezuela.
-The Yanomami are severely affected by river blindness because their travel throughout the Amazon rain forest places them at continuous risk for exposure to the disease.
+The Yanomami are severely affected by river blindness because their travel throughout the Amazon rain forest places them at frequent risk for exposure to the disease.